ArmaForces/ArmaServerManager/README.md

 ### REST API

-Manager is fully based on API interaction, everything can be done through the API, starting servers, updating mods and changing the configuration.
+Manager is fully based on API interaction, everything can be done through the API, starting servers*, adding/removing Headless Clients, updating mods and changing the configuration.

+_* It's possible to start multiple servers, but validateSignatures=3 option is not fully supported._

 ### Jobs scheduling

 Starting server or updating mods can be scheduled to be done at some other time.
 This allows you to schedule server preparations before the mission and it will happen automatically, so you won't forget to update the mods.
+Each job you schedule has its unique id that can be used to query job status or cancel it if it's not needed anymore.

 ### Automatic jobs repeating on failure

 Sometimes mods update may fail due to Workshop being Workshop.
+Or maybe there was some internet failure that caused download to break?
 Manager can handle that and will retry the update after waiting for some time, and will try up to 10 times over several hours before giving up.
-The same goes for server startup, which may fail if someone is on the server.
+The same goes for other jobs (tasks) like server startup, which may fail if someone is on the server.
 Manager will wait until the server is empty (or not running) and then start your server.

 ### Server status from your browser